 There is always one isn't there?
 The person that forgot to buy insurance, pack enough pants or leaves their passport at home.

 The weeks leading up to a holiday can be pretty busy, so important things can be forgotten.
 It might seem a bit like nannying your group, but emailing them a list of things to bring and get organised before your holiday can save you a lot of hassle.
 Be sure to include at least:

 - Thermal layers

 - Suitable footwear (top tip: high heels don't work on snow and ice)

 If you are the one who's been tasked with planning a group ski holiday, these tips should help you get organised.
 There is a lot to consider, but with the right group of like minded friends, your holiday will be fantastic.

-One last tip: With the amazing snow across the Alps last winter, accommodation options are already getting booked up for next winter.
-Don't miss out - get the ball rolling as soon as possible!
+One last tip: When it comes to a group ski holiday, you can't start planning soon enough!
+Accommodation options are already getting booked up for next winter so don't miss out - get the ball rolling as soon as possible!